kinire98/business-and-entrepreneurship-project/Organisation/Contact/Content.md

-There will be x cards which show ways in which people can contact me The Github card will be in this section and in the section where I show all of my skills The tutorial for the cards will be [this one](https://youtu.be/joDhIH6Xumw) For the social media icons I will use [font awesome](https://fontawesome.com/)
++There will be x cards which show ways in which people can contact me The Github card will be in this section and in the section where I show all of my skills The tutorial for the cards will be [this one](https://youtu.be/joDhIH6Xumw) For the social media icons I will use [font awesome](https://fontawesome.com/)